naditraining/Selenium-Tutotial/README.md

 ### JAVA installation

       Check if Java is Installed using below command

       java -version

       if java version is not returned, you can install java using below steps

       visit here to download - https://www.oracle.com/java/technologies/javase/jdk11-archive-downloads.html

       Things to consider before downloading
       1. OS (windows, linux)
       2. Processor architecture (x64, ARM)

-Follow steps
 ### Set JAVA_HOME Environment Variable
 The steps vary for windows and Mac OS
 #### MAC OS
       1. Open Terminal.
       2. Edit the shell profile file (e.g., ~/.bash_profile, ~/.zshrc, or ~/.bashrc) using a text editor like nano or vi.
 For example: nano ~/.zshrc
       3. Add the following line at the end to set the JAVA_HOME environment variable: export JAVA_HOME=/path/to/your/jdk note - Replace /path/to/your/jdk with the actual path to your JDK installation directory.
       4. Save the file and exit the text editor.
       5. Run the following command to apply the changes: source ~/.zshrc

 #### Windows
       1. After installing the JDK, find the installation directory.
 By default, it is something like C:\Program Files\Java\jdk1.x.x
       2. Right-click on the Windows icon (Start menu) and select "System."
       3. Click on "Advanced system settings" on the left.
       4. In the System Properties window, click the "Environment Variables..." button.
       5. Under the "System variables" section, click "New."
       6. Set the variable name as JAVA_HOME.
       7. Set the variable value to the path of your JDK installation directory (e.g., C:\Program Files\Java\jdk1.x.x).
       8. Click "OK" to close each of the windows.

   ##### Update Path Variable